dhruvsaxena1998/rql/memory-bank/Project.md

 The translator must:
 - Convert the AST into valid JSONLogic structures
 - Support all operators and data types in the language specification
-- Preserve the original semantics of the RQL expression
+- Preserve the original semantics of the REL expression
 - Generate optimized JSONLogic when possible (avoiding unnecessary nesting)

 #### 4.3.2 Variable Handling